Mean, Median and Mode in Plain English

 | Median (even n) | Average positions n/2 and (n/2)+1 | Sort, average the two central values | Picking just one middle value instead of averaging |

-1) Calculating the median without sorting first — always sort.
+1) Calculating the median without sorting first.
 2) Averaging the middle two values when n is odd — only do this for even n.
-3) Saying there is no mode when a value appears once — if all values appear once equally, then there is no mode; if one value appears more than once (even just twice), that is the mode.
-4) Confusing the modal class (grouped data) with a specific mode value.
-5) Choosing mean for salary or house price questions — always use median for skewed economic data in exams.
+3) Stating no mode when a value repeats — no mode only applies when ALL values appear equally.
+4) Using mean for salary or house price questions — always use median for skewed economic data.
+5) Confusing range (spread) with mean, median, or mode (all center measures).

 Formula & Concept Glossary